limpkin/capmeter/source_code/README.md

 -------------------------
 From Plugin/app: Enable bias voltage, first 2 bytes are the voltage to be set

-From Capmeter: The voltage actually set in mV
+From Capmeter: The voltage actually set in mV in the first 2 bytes, the vbias dac value in the next 2

 0x07: Disable bias voltage
 --------------------------